jmattick/BasicReadMapperCpp/README.md

 # Basic Read Mapper

 This Basic Read Mapper will map reads to a reference sequence and output an aligned fasta file.
 First, a suffix array is generated from the reference sequence.
-Then, the starting location of the reads are found by doing a binary search of the suffix array.
-The reference sequence and reads are then output to a fasta file using "-" as a trailing and ending spacer for the reads.
+Next, the starting location of the reads are found by doing a binary search of the suffix array.
+Then, the reference sequence and reads are output to a fasta file using "-" as a leading and trailing spacer for the mapped reads.

 *Assumptions/Limitations*: